Common good: In political economic theory

 In economics, the terms public good and common good have technical definitions.
 A public good is a good that is non-rivalrous and non-excludable.
-A common good is simply non-excludable.
+A common good is simply non-excludable and rivalrous.
 A simple typology illustrates the differences between various kinds of goods:

 The field of welfare economics studies social well-being.
 The approach begins with the specification of a social welfare function.
 The choice of a social welfare function is rooted in an ethical theory.
 A utilitarian social welfare function weights the well-being of each individual equally, while a Rawlsian social welfare function only considers the welfare of the least well-off individual.

 Neoclassical economic theory provides two conflicting lenses for thinking about the genesis of the common good, two distinct sets of microfoundations.
 On one view, the common good arises due to social gains from cooperation.
 Such a view might appeal to the Prisoner's dilemma to illustrate how cooperation can result in superior welfare outcomes.
 Moreover, a cooperative equilibrium is stable in an iterated Prisoner's dilemma that is played for an indefinite period of time.
 Under these conditions, an individual does best by pursuing the course of action that is also optimal for society.

 On the other hand, economic theory typically points to social gains from competition as a rationale for the use of markets.
 Thus, Smith described the "invisible hand," whereby the mechanism of the market converts individuals' self-interested activity into gains for society.
 This insight is formalized in the First Theorem of Welfare Economics.
 However, economic theory also points to market failures, including the underprovision of public goods by markets and the failure of self-interested individuals to internalize externalities.
 Because of these factors, purely self-interested behaviour often detracts from the common good.

 There is an important conceptual difference between the sense of "a" public good, or public "goods" in economics, and the more generalized idea of "the public good" (in the sense of common good, public benefit, or public interest), "a shorthand signal for shared benefit at a societal level".

 In a non-economic sense, the term is often used to describe something that is useful for the public generally, such as education, although this is not a "public good" in the economic sense.
 However, services like education exhibit jointness of supply, i.e. the situation in which the cost of supplying a good to many users is the same, or nearly the same, as supplying it to one user.
 Public goods also exhibit jointness of supply, albeit with no diminishment of the benefits with increased consumption.